qawolf/qawolf/docs/docs/smoke_tests_with_alerts.md

 One way to mitigate this is to only upload artifacts when your tests fail, since you probably won't view them when tests pass.

-To upload artifacts only when your tests fail, you just need to change one word.
+To upload artifacts only when your tests fail, you just need to change one line of code.
 In the `.github/workflows/qawolf.yml` file, change the line `if: always()` to `if: failure()`.
 For example:

 ```yaml
 # ...